umbrand/brand/README.md

 It turns out that with Ubuntu 18.04 running PREEMPT_RT kernel version 5.4.40-rt24, there are some surprising conditions under which the terminal will crash, resulting in a `bash: fork: error` being displayed in the terminal, requiring one to restart their connection.

-First, *do not write a module that both sets a `SCHED_FIFO` prioritization and interacts with Redis*.
+First, *do not write a node that both sets a `SCHED_FIFO` prioritization and interacts with Redis*.
 The way around this is to have a process do one or the other.
-If a process needs to run a timer, then have the process `pause()` until if gets a signal from a different module (scheduled with SCHED_FIFO) indicating that it's time to run.
+If a process needs to run a timer, then have the process `pause()` until if gets a signal from a different node (scheduled with SCHED_FIFO) indicating that it's time to run.

-Second, *do not write a module that sets `SCHED_FIFO` that is launched from python*.
+Second, *do not write a node that sets `SCHED_FIFO` that is launched from python*.
 The way to do this is to lanch the processes using the `run.sh` script.

 ### Saving data in Redis with minimal latency